 It is believed by many theologians that when Jesus mentioned the prophet Jonah by name, Jesus was foreshadowing His own death and resurrection three days later.
 Perhaps Jesus needed to live and die like us in order to be aligned with God in action and in heart also.
 Perhaps Jesus needed the human experience to understand God’s willingness to show mercy to us: “We all know he (Jesus) did not come as an angel but as a human being – yes, a Jew.
 And it was necessary for Jesus to be like us, his brothers, so that he could be our merciful and faithful High Priest before God, a Priest would be both merciful to us and faithful to God in dealing with the sins of the people.
 For since he himself has now been through suffering and temptation, he knows what it is like when we suffer and are tempted, and he is wonderfully able to help us.”
 (Hebrews 2:16-18)

-Like Jonah, who lived hundreds of years before Christ, we too live in a country that has become increasingly materialistic, tolerating injustice to the poor and oppressed.
+Like Jonah, who lived hundreds of years before Christ, we live in a country that has become increasingly materialistic, tolerating injustice to the poor and oppressed.
 Like Jonah, there are other countries than our own whose cruelty to the oppressed and poor is even worse .
-However, like Jonah and Jesus did, Jesus asks that we humble ourselves and submit to God’s will, not our own.
-God desires that we obey Him not only through our actions, but in our hearts as well.
+However, like Jonah and Jesus did, Jesus asks that we recognize God, humble ourselves to Him, and submit to God’s will — even if when it conflicts with our own.
+God desires that we acknowledge His Son, that we follow Him, and obey God not only through our actions, but in our hearts as well.

-Perhaps the world pandemic is a sign from God that Christians have been obeying Him by acts only.
-Perhaps it is an opportunity He has allowed so that we may examine our relationships with God, our actions, and to realign our hearts to His.
+Perhaps the world pandemic is a sign from God that people everywhere, including Christians, are facing a period of grave spiritual danger.
+Perhaps it is an opportunity He has allowed so that we may examine our relationships with God, our acts and omissions, and to realign our hearts to His.
+Perhaps He is providing us an opportunity to acknowledge Jesus as our Savior and to accept the responsibilities to God that such an acknowledgment entails.
 By temporarily stripping us of the material things we have gained at the expense of — or indifference to — others, perhaps we will be humbled and better able to understand the suffering and injustice that the poor and oppressed experience on earth without end.
 Perhaps we will understand God’s call for mercy, not only in our acts but in our hearts as well.
+Perhaps we will turn to Jesus’s teachings for guidance as we were meant to follow them.

 Perhaps this period in time is a sign — a warning — of a spiritual storm that is coming for which we should prepare.
-As precedes an approaching storm, I sense something is not right.
+For those who heed the signs of the coming spiritual storm, it an opportunity to prepare by mooring in the safe harbor that can only be found when we acknowledge Jesus as the Promised Messiah and follow Him.

 Photo Credit: Jason Weingart